Zhombe: Empress Mine (Ward 8)

 Bhamala or Bamala township used to be the biggest and most prominent township in all Zhombe East.
 The catchment area of Bhamala is not so big and business growth at this place is limited.
 One could get anything at this shopping center in past years, but for a much higher price, of course because only one omnibus serviced the route and it also served as a delivery vehicle for retail shops at the center.

 The place is surrounded by "Makorokoza" gold panners so the people there are not worried about spending.

 Bhamala or Bamala is a headman and chief villager of this area.
 There are Bhamala Primary School and Bhamhara Secondary School at this center.
 There is also a very active and ongoing co-operative society called Karigamombe at the center.
 Karigamombe has been functional since the early 1980s.
 It is one of the few ongoing co-operative societies of the early eighties in all Zimbabwe.

 Bhamala school relocated to this area from about 2 km south-east of where it stands now in the sixties.
 Elderly locals know about this very well but only a handful of the younger generations have come about this piece of history.

 The late Abet Dube, Headman Bamala's son-in-law, was head of the Old Bamala School.

-The names Bamala and Bhamala both have the Indian-Pakistan origins since both are not for any Bantu clan.
-During colonial days the white bosses would give their servants whatever name they saw fit and eventually register them with the registrar general's office.
+An oral account concerning the origin of the surname Bhamala, also spelled Bamala, has been preserved in local family and community history.
+The account has not been identified in published secondary sources and is therefore presented as an oral tradition rather than as an established etymology.

+According to the tradition, the name originated in connection with Gwanda, in present-day Matabeleland South Province, during the early 20th century.
+The account concerns a local man who was recruited by an Indian workshop owner in Gwanda as a security guard.

+The man was reportedly instructed to bring his National Registration Certificate the following day.
+The tradition associates this practice with colonial-era registration and employment arrangements, under which an employer might retain an employee's registration document while the employee used an employment card for identification during the course of employment.

+According to the account, the man returned the following morning and said in Chilapalapa (Fanakalo), “Mina buyile nalo situpa kamina,” glossed in the tradition as “I have brought my ID certificate.”

+The subsequent nickname is explained through an association between the word situpa and the word stupa.
+The oral tradition identifies three elements in the association: